International Quadball Association

-The International Quidditch Association (IQA), also known as the International Quadball Association, is the governing body for the sport of quidditch.
-It was founded as the Intercollegiate Quidditch Association in 2009 following the very first intercollegiate quidditch match.
+The International Quadball Association (IQA), previously known as the International Quidditch Association, is the governing body for the sport of quadball.
+It was founded as the Intercollegiate Quidditch Association in 2009 following the first intercollegiate quidditch match.
 In 2010, the IQA added the "international" term to its name, and 2016 saw its induction as an international sports federation with its creation of the Congress.
-It now comprises more than ten national associations governing quidditch in their respective nations.
+It comprises more than ten national associations governing quidditch in their respective nations.

-The IQA was founded on the campus of Middlebury College, in Vermont; the International Quidditch Association, then Intercollegiate Quidditch Association, being the outgrowth of wildly popular on-campus tournaments.
-The association is responsible for the organization of the world's major quidditch tournaments and events, most notably the IQA Global Games, as well as international rule setting and worldwide expansion.
+The IQA was founded on the campus of Middlebury College, in Vermont by Alexander Manshel.
+The association is responsible for the organization of the world's major quadball tournaments and events, most notably the IQA Global Games, as well as international rule setting and worldwide expansion.

-Governance

-The IQA has three levels of governance, the most powerful being the Congress, in which each member league has its own voice.